hafsausman1234/hill-playfair-kpa/README.md

    - Applies Playfair decryption using the provided key.
    - If the decrypted text matches the original plaintext,it displays: “CIPHER BROKEN SUCCESSFULLY!”

+# Pre-requisites for running the code:
+1) python version 3.8 or higher required.
+2) numpy library should be installed using command: pip install numpy